Lemonade (album): Release and promotion

 Lemonade was first made available for online streaming via Tidal on April 23, 2016, through Parkwood Entertainment and Columbia Records, and for digital download the following day.
 It was released for CD and DVD on May 6, 2016.
 A limited edition box set titled How to Make Lemonade was made available for pre-order on August 18, 2017, containing a six-hundred-page coffee table book, featuring a set of pictures and behind-the-scenes content showcasing the making of the album, and a double vinyl LP of Lemonade.
 Standalone vinyl was released on September 15, 2017.
-Upon its release, Lemonade was only available to stream on Tidal; however the album was eventually released to all other streaming platforms on April 23, 2019, exactly three years after its release.
-The version of the album that was made available on other streaming services contains the original audio part of Lemonade as well as the original demo of "Sorry".
+Lemonade was initially only available to stream on Tidal, but was added to other streaming platforms on April 23, 2019, exactly three years after its release.
+The version made available on other streaming services contains the original audio part of Lemonade as well as the original demo of "Sorry" as a bonus.

 Beyoncé had a goal to perform the entire Lemonade album live.
 Beyoncé performed "Formation" at the Super Bowl 50 halftime show as part of her guest appearance at the event, with critics lauding the performance and stating that she stole the show from headliners Coldplay.
 The political symbolism in the performance also inspired many thinkpieces and discussions on their history and significance.

 Beyoncé performed "Freedom" with Kendrick Lamar as the surprise opening number at the 2016 BET Awards on June 27.
 The performance began with an audio clip of Martin Luther King Jr.'s "I Have a Dream" speech.
 The performance was met with acclaim by critics.
 At the 2016 MTV Video Music Awards on August 28, Beyoncé performed a sixteen-minute medley of "Pray You Catch Me", "Hold Up", "Sorry", "Don't Hurt Yourself", and "Formation", and included interludes of the poetry as heard in the Lemonade film.
 Critics noted that Beyoncé used political symbolism during "Pray You Catch Me", which included angel-like dancers in historical black hairstyles (such as Bantu knots, braids and dreadlocks) successively falling to the ground as though shot, alluding to police brutality, and a black man in a black hoodie catching, uplifting and pushing Beyoncé forward, alluding to Trayvon Martin, who was killed when wearing a black hoodie.